bhishanpdl/Statistics/Statistics_Concepts/hyptest_pval_moe_se_typeierror_anova/README.md

 if p <= alpha: We reject the null hypothesis
                and say our research hypothesis is statistically significant.

-But, in `scipy` testing it is opposite:
+We use p <= alpha in t-test, z-test, BUT in Normality test, We have opposite criteria.
+If p-value > alpha, we say two samples comes from Normal distribution.

-H0: Two samples comes from normal distribution (Shapiro-Wald Test) if p > alpha: we fail to reject null hypothesis and say data is NORMAL.
+H0: Two samples comes from normal distribution (Shapiro-Wilk Test) ([official scipy](https://docs.scipy.org/doc/scipy/reference/generated/scipy.stats.shapiro.html)) if p > alpha: we fail to reject null hypothesis and say data is NORMAL.
 ```
 ![](images/hyp_reject.png)